dhmunro/dudley/README.md

 i8 on all platforms.
 Also unstated here is the assumption that all integers are stored in twos-complement format.

-All of these primitive data types may be prefixed by < to specify little endian byte order or > to specify big endian byte order.
+Any of these primitive data types may be prefixed by < to specify little endian byte order or > to specify big endian byte order.
 They may also be prefixed by |, which here is the same as no prefix, indicating the file-wide byte order, which must be specified elsewhere if any variables or parameters are declared without an explicit < or > prefix.
+You cannot use the <, >, or | prefix with any type name except these primitives.

-You can redefine these type names in the file, provided the new type definition precedes the first use of that primitive type name, and in all future references you explicitly include prefix the predefined primitive with |.
+You can redefine these type names in the file, provided the new type definition precedes the first use of that primitive type name, and in all future references you explicitly prefix the predefined primitive with |.
 The unprefixed primitive type name is implicitly defined only upon its first use in a declaration if you haven't defined it previously.
 The actual primitive name has the | prefix and is therefore not a legal Dudley symbol in any other context.

-In other words, "type" may be either a legal symbol name, or any prefixed predefined primitive data type.

 ## Parameters